13 Awesome Things To Do In Bristol, UK As Told By A Resident

 Always a wonder to see and cross! // Photo: Laura O.

-Opening in 1864, the Clifton Suspension Bridge is one of Bristol’s most famous (and most beautiful) attractions.
+Opened in 1864, the Clifton Suspension Bridge is one of Bristol’s most famous (and most beautiful) attractions.

-large bridge crossing gap with water below bristol
+large bridge crossing gap with water below.

 No matter the weather, she really does stand above the rest in terms of bridges to Bristolians and it’s no surprise why once you see it for yourself.